Evidence-Based Technology

 What It Means

-Significant changes in certain EEG biomarkers (like power spectrum or connectivity) can be associated with neurological disruption following impact.
-These are objective data points to consider alongside clinical assessment, especially as EEG changes may occur even without obvious symptoms.
+Significant changes in certain neural biomarkers (like power spectrum or connectivity) can be associated with neurological disruption following impact.
+These are objective data points to consider alongside clinical assessment, especially as brainwave changes may occur even without obvious symptoms.

 Suggested Actions